Jialuli-6/aim5005_final/README.md

 The assignment is submitted via this GitHub link.
 The folder includes the following documents:

-1. a training dataset, Combined Data.csv;
+1. a training dataset, Combined Data.csv; [The dataset is larger than 25MB, so I zipped it for upload]

 2. a dataset used for the statement dataset prediction pipeline, sentiment_analysis.csv;